40 brainstorming techniques to unlock great ideas as a group

 Using brainstorming techniques to get a large number of ideas together quickly and efficiently is a great first step to developing new solutions or solving problems.
 But what to do once you’ve generated lots of ideas and want to work on idea development?
 Affinity Map is a great method for organizing your group’s brainstormed ideas and for both seeing and challenging existing patterns.

 Starting with a simple brainstorm, Affinity Map asks that the group collectively organizes the ideas into columns or groups based on relationships.
 By doing this idea clustering as a group, your team can take ownership of the idea generation process and discover patterns of thinking together!
-It’s a great way of identifying and improving a group’s natural inclinations when brainstorming while also creating meaningful ideas.
+It’s a great way of identifying and improving a group’s natural inclinations while also creating meaningful ideas.

 Brainstorming is often a fast-paced and engaging process that results in a group having fun.
 Creative games that help participants have fun while generating ideas are also effective ways of bringing a team together.
 In this section, we’ll look at brainstorming games that intentionally take a fun angle as a means to create better ideas.

-Energy, fun and creativity go hand-in-hand and brainstorming techniques that encourage these items and generate ideas quickly and effectively – especially with large groups!
+Energy, fun, and creativity go hand-in-hand, and brainstorming techniques that encourage these items and generate ideas quickly and effectively – especially with large groups!

 One potential difficulty when generating ideas is that not everyone feels comfortable sharing or holds back their ideas for fear of judgment.
 Creative brainstorming is all about removing restrictions or hesitation, and enabling your group to ideate freely – figure storming is a great method for achieving this!